The keys to successful digital customer experience design

 While qualitative and quantitative research can be useful for uncovering what customers know they want, it can also reveal market opportunities for wants or needs that customers are not aware they have.

 Innovation expert Anthony Ulwick points out that customers can’t ask for solutions that they can’t imagine.
 Ulwick suggests that customers should define the metrics for success and organisations should innovate new products to help them get their jobs done perfectly.

 Organisations that are customer-obsessed recognize the needs of people with differing abilities in our society and design digital customer experiences which are more inclusive and accessible to all.

 Accessible web applications are important for everyone using the digital products — not just for people with disabilities.
 Prioritising accessibility is a crucial part of the digital customer experience design process.

 2. Don’t just engage your customers — empower them and focus on the outcomes

-Ulwick urges companies to realise that customers buy products in order to help them to get a “job” done and that, by understanding those “jobs to be done,” companies can find market opportunities by helping customers perform those jobs faster or better.
-Sounds easy, right?
+Outcome-driven innovation requires companies to accept that customers buy products and services to help them get a “job” done.
+By understanding these “jobs to be done” organisations can gain insight into new market opportunities and areas to innovate that can help customers perform those jobs better or faster.